Michelle Veintimilla: Career

-Veintimilla was studying as a senior at Carnegie Mellon University when she got the job offer to perform in the musical The Visit in 2014.
+Veintimilla was a senior at Carnegie Mellon University when she got the offer to perform in the musical The Visit at the Williamstown Theater Festival in 2014.
+She eventually went on to appear in the Broadway production of The Visit, playing the younger version of Chita Rivera's character, marking her Broadway debut.

 She portrayed the DC Comics' super-villain Bridgit Pike/Firefly in the series Gotham.
-She would appear in two episodes of season two.
+She appeared in two episodes of season two.
 After being replaced by Camila Perez for the third season, she returned to the role with the fourth season episode "Mandatory Brunch Meeting".

-Veintimilla appeared on Broadway in the musical version of The Visit, playing the younger version of Chita Rivera's character.
-She most recently appeared in a developmental presentation of The Civilians new musical Store Brand, written and composed by Zack Zadek.

-In August 2019, it was confirmed that Veintimilla will star as Hayden in the Netflix science fiction miniseries, The I-Land, which premiered on September 12, 2019.
+In 2019, she appeared in a developmental presentation of The Civilians new musical Store Brand, written and composed by Zack Zadek.
+In August 2019, it was confirmed that Veintimilla would star as Hayden in the Netflix science fiction miniseries, The I-Land, which premiered on September 12, 2019.

-In 2020, Veintimilla starred in the ABC series The Baker and the Beauty, playing one of the love interests of the main character.
+In 2020, Veintimilla starred in the ABC series The Baker and the Beauty.

 In 2022, she played Actress/Bachelorette/Casting Director in the world premiere production of Which Way to the Stage off-Broadway.

+In 2024, she starred as Carla Albanese in Andy Blankenbueler's production on NINE at The Kennedy Center.

 Personal life

-In June 2023 she married Broadway actor Eddy Lee.
+In June 2023, she married Broadway actor Eddy Lee.